 I originally felt the Dell was washed out during World of Warcraft.
-I was excited to side-by-side the two panels as I figured the Acer would be much more vibrant.
-It is a bit prettier during World of Warcraft, however what's bugging me is the lack of quality in the whites, particularly noticed while using Google Chrome.
-It has a muddy yellow / green tint.
+I was excited to side-by-side it by the Acer.
+The Acer is a bit prettier during World of Warcraft, however what's bugging me is the lack of quality in the whites, particularly noticed while using Google Chrome.
+It has a muddy tint.
 Like it's lacking "white vibrance".
 The Dell is quite a lot crisper.

 I've used suggested ICC's and calibrations for both.

 One thing I noticed was that the Acer actually performed the UFO test quite a lot better than the Dell, which was surprising.
 The Dell was more stuttery.